wryandginger/esphome_zigbee_projects/waveshare.md

 Note: This will work on ZHA, but is not working on Z2M without writing your own handler.
 This is also confirmed to NOT work with Hue, Sonoff, and Tuya gateways.

 !!
-Warning: These devices can get chatty!
+Warning: These devices may be chatty!
 This means they can send a lot of messages via your Zigbee network causing slowness/instability/crashing.
 Adjustments have been made to reduce the amount of network chatter, but you may need to change reporting times or remove zigbee attributes to maintain stability on your setup.
 The PMS5003 and LD2410 modules (especially in Engineering Mode) are the worst offenders.